Field Service Technician

 Description:

-The field service technician is responsible for the installation, maintenance, operation, troubleshooting, repair and client training of equipment in an assigned territory.
+Field service technicians are responsible for the installation, maintenance, operation, troubleshooting, repair and client training of equipment in an assigned territory.
 Responsibilities may also include training a plant’s maintenance team or other key colleagues on how to perform equipment maintenance.

 • Install, adjust, troubleshoot and repair equipment as assigned